-- The value of this grant is 50% of eligible costs, up to a maximum of \$5,000, with a maximum of one study per property. - The grant may be combined with other grant programs.
+- 1. The value of this grant is 50% of eligible costs, up to a maximum of \$5,000. - The grant may be combined with other grant programs.
 This grant shall not be combined with the Tax Increment Equivalent Grant, which exists a standalone incentive program.

-The grant shall be paid as a single payment upon completion of the study, to the satisfaction Town.
+The grant shall be paid as a single payment upon completion of the improvement or renovation, to the satisfaction Town.

 - 1. Section 6.0 General Eligibility Criteria shall apply to this program. - 2.
 Section 7.3.6 Application Process and Payment shall apply to this program. - 3.
-Eligible affordable housing projects feature housing that is affordable as defined by the 2020 Provincial Policy Statement.
+Only commercial and mixed-use properties are eligible for this grant.